- The Unseen Therapist

 These readiness "limitations" are not unique to The Unseen Therapist.
 Rather, they are "universal limitations" and also exist in all man-made healing methods.
 They underlie the reasons why man-made results often appear temporary, partial or non-existent.
 They also explain temporary remissions as well as the subconscious reasons behind secondary gain and why people tend not to take their prescribed medications.
 So, your readiness is part of our equation and, fortunately, both NewThink and our practicing are designed to improve it.

 This fundamental process for personal healing couldn’t be simpler.
-Here are the steps:
+Here are the parts:

-- Identify a bothersome specific event from your past.
+- Learn to identify a bothersome specific event from your past.

 - Invite The Unseen Therapist to resolve it.